Hieropold/scienteer/README.md

 # scienteer

-Playing around with bevy engine.
+Playing around with bevy engine and creating a simple retro-style platformer.